sachi-ni-ssanka/sachi-ni-ssanka/README.md

 ###

-<p align="left">My name is Sachini and I'm a Business Intelligence Developer/ Analyst, from Beautiful GOTHENBURG 🇸🇪</p>
+<p align="left">My name is Sachini and I'm a Master's student, from Beautiful GOTHENBURG 🇸🇪</p>

 ###